 The S58 outputs 443 lb-ft of torque while the S63 outputs a considerably higher 553 lb-ft which also comes earlier in the RPM range, making the S63 feel more powerful around the city in low-rpm scenarios.

-BMW has made an excellent job at reducing turbo lag on both of these engines, to the point where power delivery in stock form is close to linear making both of these engines feel almost like naturally-aspirated powerplants.
+BMW has made an excellent job at reducing turbo lag on both of these engines.
+From the factory, power delivery is close to linear making both of these engines feel almost like naturally-aspirated powerplants.

 S58 vs. S63 Tuning & Mods

-Both engines are excellent for tuning, but the S63 will be a better option than the S58 if you’re looking for an absolute monster of a vehicle.
-The 4.0L V8 can be pushed further than the 3.0L I6.
+Both engines are highly tunable, with the S63 being the ideal choice for those looking to build a monstrous car.
+The S63’s larger 4.4L V8 engine can be pushed further than the comparatively small 3.0L I6.
 Higher displacement and a higher cylinder count can withstand heavy tuning; the limits on a stock S63 block are higher than a stock S58 block, but not by much.

 Both engines can be tuned easily for significant power increases, but the S63 has a higher limit.

 Simple mods can increase performance significantly.
-A simple catless downpipe and a tune can increase wheel horsepower (WHP) by ~150 on both platforms.
+Catless downpipes and a tune can increase wheel horsepower (WHP) by ~150 on both platforms.
 Bolt-ons can take the S58 to 700 WHP while the S63 can reach 850 WHP with the same mods.
 Other bolt-on mods include upgraded intakes.

 To unlock the maximum potential of both engines, the stock turbos will need to be replaced with bigger aftermarket units that build more boost.
 An S58 with upgraded turbos can top ~900 WHP while still being a usable car on the street.
-On the other hand, a well-tuned S63 with upgraded turbos can reach the ~1100 WHP mark.
+On the other hand, a well-tuned S63 with upgraded turbos can reach a jaw-dropping ~1100 WHP.

 S58 vs. S63 Exhaust sound

-The S63 exhaust outputs the right mix of the raw V8 rumble and the sounds of two turbochargers spooling.
+The S63 produces a perfect blend of raw V8 rumble and the distinctive sounds of two turbochargers spooling.
 Upshifts are magnific and downshifts sound even better.
-At full tilt, it is very loud with a sophisticated aggressiveness.
+At full tilt, it is very loud with sophisticated aggressiveness.

 The S63 sounds much better than the S58.